Fcharan/WinlatorMali/README.md

 - Try running the games using the shortcut on the Winlator home screen, there you can define individual settings for each game.
 - To speed up the installers, try changing the Box64 preset to `Intermediate` in Container Settings -> Advanced Tab.
 - To improve stability in games that uses Unity Engine, try changing the Box64 preset to `Stability` or in the shortcut settings add the exec argument `-force-gfx-direct`.

-# Information

-This project has been in constant development since version 1.0, the current app source code is up to version 7.1, I do not update this repository frequently precisely to avoid unofficial releases before the official releases of Winlator.

 # Credits and Third-party apps
 - Ubuntu RootFs ([Focal Fossa](https://releases.ubuntu.com/focal))